-You can’t transfer a certificate to any other organisation.
+You cannot transfer a certificate to any other organisation.

 Where to send your form

-If you need a certificate for more than 1 country (eg England and Wales), you only need to send your application and documents to 1 office.
+If you need a certificate for more than one country (for example England and Wales) you need to send your application and documents to each office.